lucaspinacosta/lucaspinacosta/README.md

 Hi, the name is Lucas Costa.
-trying to get inside the programing career.
-All my current and past Projects.
+All my current and past Projects are here for review.
-All feedback and help it's wellcome, I don't know much and I'm very excited to learn new programing languages and new librarys.
+All feedback and help it's wellcome, I don't know much and I'm very excited to learn new programing languages and new tools.
-So you have a bit of time, lets review or codes.
+So if you have a bit of time, lets review our code together.